HarperDB/documentation/docs/developers/plugins/README.md

-# Components
+# Plugins

-Harper **components** extend the core platform to provide additional features.
+Harper **plugins** extend the core platform to provide additional features.
 Components are classified as either **applications** or **extensions**, and mimic a caller/callee relationship.
 Like a function, extensions are useless on their own, and are only functional when used by an application.

 Applications can be as simple as defining table schemas, or as complex as a full Next.js application.